monero-project/monero-site/downloads/index.md

 ### Other Downloads

-- For @blockchain bootstraps please use the link for your current platform from the list above.
+- If you'd prefer to use a blockchain bootstrap, instead of syncing up from scratch, you can [use this link for the most current bootstrap](https:////downloads.getmonero.org/blockchain.raw).
 - For Monero Research Lab publications please visit the [Monero Research Lab section](/research-lab) of this site.
 - High resolution and vector copies of the Monero logo [can be downloaded at this link](https://downloads.getmonero.org/resources/branding.zip).